IBM/dbb-zappbuild/test/applications/MortgageApplication/README.md

 - [Full-Impact-Reset/README.md](/test/testScripts/README.md)

 # test.properties
-This properties file is invoked by [test.groovy](/test/test.groovy) and it contains the properties below
+This application specify properties file is invoked by [test.groovy](/test/test.groovy) and it contains the properties below for testing mortgage application.

 Property | Description
 --- | ---